ataustin/flyover/README.md

 ## Install
 `devtools::install_github("ataustin/flyover")`

-Note that the dependencies are large and may take a long time to install.
+Note that the dependencies are large (especially trelliscopejs) and may take a long time to install.